 To note, there were a number of different immobilisation techniques and regimes used in the included studies [9,10,21,25].
-A clear benefit of surgical stabilisation is that this reduces the requirement for post-operative immobilisation, facilitating an accelerated return to sporting activities[9,10,22-26,28].
+A clear benefit of surgical stabilisation is that it reduces the requirement for post-operative immobilisation, facilitating an accelerated return to sporting activities[9,10,22-26,28].
 However, on comparing studies within the conservative and surgical cohorts, significant variations were noted within each treatment group.
-Within the surgical cohort, post-operative immobilisation post ORIF ranged from 1 to 7 wk, with a variety of below elbow spica splints, casts and plaster splints employed[22-25,28].
-Of the studies which employed PSF, one did not require post-operative immobilisation[9], while another required splinting up 6 wk post-operatively[10].
+Within the surgical cohort, post-operative immobilisation post ORIF ranged from 1 wk to 7 wk, with a variety of below elbow spica splints, casts and plaster splints employed[22-25,28].
+Of the studies that employed PSF, one did not require post-operative immobilisation[9], while another required splinting up 6 wk post-operatively[10].
 Within the conservative cohort, the methods of immobilisation included a short arm thumb spica cast with the wrist in a neutral position[21], colles’ cast without thumb immobilisation[9] and below elbow plaster casts[10], while the mean duration of immobilisation ranged from 10 wk to 6 mo[9,10,26,29].
-Interestingly, the studies which allowed return to sport in a cast had considerably longer immobilisation durations (3 to 6 mo)[21,22,27] than the other studies[9,10,26,29].
+Interestingly, the studies that allowed return to sport in a cast had considerably longer immobilisation durations (3 mo to 6 mo)[21,22,27] than the other studies[9,10,26,29].
 Given the substantial variety present, it was not possible to analyse the effect of immobilisation methods and duration on sporting outcome.
-However, such variation clearly demonstrates an area of future research, whereby the optimal methods and duration of immobilisation can be determined for these fractures, to further improve RRS and RTS.
+However, such variation clearly demonstrates an area of future research, whereby the optimal methods and duration of immobilisation can be determined for these fractures to improve further RRS and RTS.

-The use of formal functional outcomes scores was lower, when compared to similar reviews assessing other fracture types[15-20].
-Only three of the eleven studies used formal functional assessments to assess patient outcome[9,24,25].
-Future prospective studies should aim to utilise validated functional assessment scoring systems in order to further assess the effect of immobilisation and rehabilitation following fractures of the scaphoid in athletes.
+The use of formal functional outcomes scores was lower when compared to similar reviews assessing other fracture types[15-20].
+Only three of the 11 studies used formal functional assessments to assess patient outcome[9,24,25].
+Future prospective studies should aim to utilise validated functional assessment scoring systems in order to assess further the effect of immobilisation and rehabilitation following fractures of the scaphoid in athletes.

 Our review has several limitations